UKPLab/thesis2018-tk_mtl_sequence_tagging/README.md

 Tobias Kahse.
 "Multi-Task Learning for Argumentation Mining".
 2017
 ```

-If you have further questions, feel free to contact me at tobias.kahse@outlook.com
+If you have further questions, contact Tobias Kahse (tobias.kahse@outlook.com).
+Further contact persons are Steffen Eger and Johannes Daxenberger.

 ## Requirements